microsoft/teams-ai/README.md

 ### Teams-centric component scaffolding

 > For examples of the below, browse through the [JS](./js/samples/) folders.
-> Simple scaffolding for any conversational app component, inlcuding:
+> Simple scaffolding for any conversational app component, including:

 - Chat bots
 - Message Extensions